International Wind- and Watermill Museum: Algarve, a Portuguese windmill

-Balearic windmill from Majorca
+Balearic windmill from Mallorca

-The corn mill, Moli de Tramuntana was built in 2000 based on the mills near Palma on the Balearic island of Majorca.
+The corn mill, Moli de Tramuntana was built in 2000 based on the mills near Palma de Mallorca on the Balearic island of Mallorca.
 Many such mills would be built in a row on elevated land.
 The round tower stands on a rectangular base, which was also the residence for the miller's family.
 The mill has six fabric covered sails with a diameter of about 20 metres.
-In the museum mill there is an exhibition in the basement of the Mills of Majorca, Yesterday and Today.
-Representatives of the society, "Friends of the Mills of Majorca" came to the foundation stone ceremony.
+In the museum mill there is an exhibition in the basement of the Mills of Mallorca, Yesterday and Today.
+Representatives of the society, "Friends of the Mills of Mallorca" came to the foundation stone ceremony.

 Russian post mill

 This Russian farmer's windmill was built in Russia in 2001 and transported to Gifhorn by lorry.
-It is a replica of a typical Russian agricultural mill from the north Russian region around Archangelsk.
+It is a replica of a typical Russian agricultural mill from the north Russian region around Arkhangelsk.
 The mill is a present from the Andrej Rublijow Foundation from Moscow, which is dedicated to the conservation of Russian architectural heritage.